Welcome to Academic Advising

 - Come prepared to talk about: classes to take, transfer planning, graduation planning, goal setting, and any additional concerns you might have regarding your educational and career goals.

 - Meet with your assigned academic advisor every semester to ensure you are staying on track- meet with them early to avoid any issues with being able to register for future classes once registration begins.
 An advising touchpoint means you are required to meet with your advisor at certain points of your degree pathway in order to register for the next semester.
 This is mandatory to ensure you are staying on track to complete your goals.
+Getting your touchpoint early means that you will have acces to the Registration PIN prior to the start of registration for the next semester, and will avoid any delays in getting the best classes to fit your schedule.

 - Create your own advising folder to keep you organized with advising-related materials [Example: degree plan, schedule plans, notes from advising meetings] and keep it updated.